Sunday, 10 May 2020

 Valley’s central defender Joe Matthews came close with a header as De Sena once again misjudged a cross.
 The temperature was dropping by the minute as an almighty scramble in the Hamlet area somehow kept the ball out.

-However, there was nothing anyone could do about a twenty five yard rocket from full back Danny Smith, which flew into the top corner of the net to put the home side ahead.
+However, there was nothing anyone could do about a twenty-five-yard rocket from full-back Danny Smith, which flew into the top corner of the net to put the home side ahead.
 The home skipper Russell Bedford was having a fine game in midfield as his side took control.

 Several more changes were made from both benches as players picked up invaluable match time.
 Kicking up the slope was helping Cray Valley as they continued to heap on the pressure.

 They made it 3-1 with around twenty minutes remaining as Gayle fired in a low cross, which was met on the half volley by Jordan Sandiford who fired home.
-Then after a little lull Hamlet began to fight back.
+Then after a little lull, Hamlet began to fight back.

 In their first attack in some time a Hamlet replacement was brought down in the box.
 Referee Alex Stacchini had no hesitation in pointing to the spot.
 Caio Guimares made no mistake as he fired into the bottom corner.

 Dulwich continued to have plenty of possession and were starting to put the Millers defence under a bit of pressure.
-However, with just a few minutes remaining I decided to bit the bullet and head off as I had an early start the next day.
+However, with just a few minutes remaining I decided to bite the bullet and head off as I had an early start the next day.

-The 321 to New Cross Gate, Overground to Canada Water and then Jubilee line got me back to Kingsbury in just over an hour.
+The 321 to New Cross Gate, Overground to Canada Water and then the Jubilee line got me back to Kingsbury in just over an hour.
 I’d thoroughly enjoyed my evening out; despite being preached to about my own club!

 No comments: